Yapto Soerjosoemarno: Career

 Yapto Soerjosoemarno is known as the leader of Pancasila Youth, an organization of semi-official political gangsters that supported the New Order military dictatorship of Soeharto.
-Pancasila Youth played an important role in supporting Soeharto's military coup in 1965: they ran death squads for the Indonesian army, murdering thousands of alleged communists and Chinese Indonesians across the province of North Sumatra.
-The leaders of these death squads, Effendy Nasution, Jan Pahrum Lubis, Roshiman and others selected Yapto to lead Pancasila Youth in 1980.
-In addition to leading Pancasila Youth, Yapto today leads a political party formally affiliated with Pancasila Youth called the Patriot Party.
+Pancasila Youth played an important role in supporting Soeharto's military coup in 1965.
+They ran death squads for the Indonesian army, murdering thousands of alleged communists and Chinese Indonesians across the province of North Sumatra.
+The leaders of these death squads, Effendy Nasution, Jan Pahrum Lubis, Roshiman, and others selected Yapto to lead Pancasila Youth in 1980.
+In addition to leading Pancasila Youth, Yapto also leads a political party formally affiliated with Pancasila Youth called the Patriot Party.
 The Patriot Party is known for its loyalty to the family of former Indonesian President, the late General Suharto.
-He is also a lawyer and owns a law firm in South Jakarta, Indonesia.
+Yapto is also a lawyer and owns a law firm in South Jakarta, Indonesia.

 Yapto also heads other 'youth gangs'.

 On 12 March 2011, Yapto received a bomb disguised as a book named Apakah Masih Ada Pancasila (Does the Pancasila still exist?).

 Yapto featured in the award-winning 2012 documentary The Act of Killing, in which he is shown as a wealthy and misogynistic he-man.
 He has threatened to sue the film's director or producers.

 Personal life

 Yapto married Retno Suciati and has three children: Golda Nayawitri B.D.K, Sahid Abishalom B.N.N.S, and Jedidiah Shenazar K.S.
 The Soerjosoemarno family includes several performers: Yapto's elder sister Marini is an actress, and his niece Shelomita (Marini's daughter) is a singer.
 Both he and his family have had frequent brushes with the law and have been detained.

+In February 2025, the Corruption Eradication Commission (KPK) disclosed that it had seized a total of Rp5.6 billion (approximately USD 370,000) from Yapto’s South Jakarta residence.
+During this operation, the KPK seized 11 vehicles, including models such as the Jeep Gladiator Rubicon, Land Rover Defender, Toyota Land Cruiser, Mercedes-Benz, Toyota Hilux, Mitsubishi Colt Diesel, and Suzuki.
+Additionally, authorities confiscated cash totaling approximately Rp 56 billion (around USD 3.7 million), comprising both Indonesian rupiah and foreign currencies.
+Various documents and electronic evidence were also seized.
+The investigation is part of gratification offenses involving former Kutai Kartanegara Regent Rita Widyasari, who was convicted in 2018.